LaunchCodeEducation/gis-devops/content/topics/js-array-methods/_index.md

 > You should be able to discuss the following:

-- The signatures and usage of common array method callbacks
+- The signatures of common iterative array method callbacks
-- The output of common array methods
+- The output of common iterative array methods
-- The benefits of using array methods
+- The benefits of using iterative array methods

 ### Capabilities